VX delivered: Rockets transported for destruction

 |0

-This work, VX delivered: Rockets transported for destruction [Image 2 of 2], by Jana Felts, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, VX delivered: Rockets transported for destruction, by Jana Felts, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT